bollewolle/pydiscogsqrcodegenerator/README.md

 - **Discogs OAuth Authentication** — Secure web-based OAuth 1.0a login
 - **Auto-authentication** — Automatically uses stored credentials from `.env` or database
-- **Browse Collection Folders** — Navigate your Discogs collection by folder
+- **Browse by Folders** — Navigate your Discogs collection by folder
+- **Browse by Format** — Browse by format (Vinyl, CD, etc.), then by size (12", 7", etc.), with description filters (LP, Album, Single, etc.)
 - **Latest Additions** — Find releases added since a specific date
 - **Sorting** — Sort by Artist (A-Z/Z-A), Year (Newest/Oldest), or Date Added
 - **Flexible Selection** — Select individual releases, all releases, or filter by artist starting letter
 - **CSV Preview & Edit** — Review and modify CSV output before downloading
 - **QR Factory 3 Format** — Generates CSV in the exact format expected by QR Factory 3
+- **Customizable BottomText** — Configure what text appears below the QR code via the Settings page, using any combination of artist, title, year, folder, format, size, and description
 - **Processing Tracker** — Keeps track of releases already processed to avoid duplicates
+- **Collection Caching** — API results are cached for 5 minutes to speed up browsing

 ## Prerequisites